Masato Honda: T-Square

-The 1990 live, T-Square Live (featuring F1 Grand Prix Theme) theme was Honda's first time working with T-Square as a session musician.
+The 1990 live, T-Square Live (featuring F1 Grand Prix Theme) was Honda's first time working with T-Square as a session musician.
 The then-current saxophonist Takeshi Itoh stepped down from the group to pursue a solo career soon after.

-Honda debuted as an official member in T-Square Live - "Farewell & Welcome" in 1991, which was Itoh's official send-off from the group.
+Honda debuted as an official member in T-Square Live – "Farewell & Welcome" in 1991, which was Itoh's official send-off from the group.
 Prior to this, Honda began recording his first studio album with T-Square in January 1991, New-S, where he composed the opening track, Megalith.
 It would release on March 21 that same year.
-Also in 1991, the group recorded the album Refreshest as T-Square and Friends, the first album under that name.
+Also in 1991, the group recorded the album Refreshest, the first album under the name "T-Square and Friends".
 It was composedly mainly of arrangements of previous songs, one of which was a version of It's Magic.
 Following the death of racing legend Ayrton Senna in 1994, T-Square released SOLITUDE, also as T-Square and Friends.
-David Liebman, Michael Brecker, and Mike Stern joined T-Square and Friends for the album Miss you in New York in 1995.
+Overseas musicians such as David Liebman, Michael Brecker, and Mike Stern joined T-Square and Friends for the album Miss you in New York in 1995.

 After the album Blue in Red, Honda left T-Square for unknown reasons and pursued a solo career.
-He participated in the 20th Anniversary Performance at Yaon de Asobu, and Farewell & Welcome Live 1998, which was recorded on April 28, 1998 and released on VHS the following July.
+He participated before leaving T-Square in Farewell & Welcome Live 1998, which was recorded on April 28, 1998 and released on VHS the following July, and he also participated after leaving T-Square in Yaon de Asobu – 20th Anniversary Special.
 Berklee alum Takahiro Miyazaki replaced him starting with the album Gravity, however Honda still contributed to it, playing on the song Japanese Soul Brothers.

+T-Square's 2022 album Wish marked his first activity with the band since he contributed a composition in their 2001 album Brasil, and T-Square's 2022 year-end special live shows saw his return to the band's stage for the first time since he guest performed in 2000.